kstenerud/ubuntu-maintainers-handbook/Concepts.md

 High Level Concepts
 ===================

-An Ubuntu installation is made up of packages, which get installed on the target machine.
+An Ubuntu installation is made up of packages copied and unpacked onto the target machine.

  The `apt` command handles fetching and installing of packages.